FYI this is a long blog post. A few funny videos and photos at the end from our cross country banquet a few weeks ago. Enjoy!

 SEASON RECAP

-Vincent Kaluza, our top man from the 2024 cross country season in 25:08 and a 14:55 guy on the track last spring, also picked up a shin/ankle issue right at the end of the summer.
+Vincent Kaluza, our top man from the 2024 cross country season in 25:08 and a 14:55 guy on the track last spring, picked up a shin/ankle issue right at the end of the summer.
 First it was the right ankle, then it was the left shin, then it was back to the right ankle… and on and on like that for probably 4-6 weeks.
 From this Doctor in St. Cloud to that Physical Therapist in Eden Prairie — we tried everything.
-Vincent did race through most of this, but like Nick had missed quite a bit of key training on top of having what we later learned was bronchitis for the conference meet.
+Vincent did race through most of this, but had missed quite a bit of key training on top of having what we later learned was bronchitis for the conference meet.

 CONFERENCE AND REGION MEET RECAPS

-With all the context above, I felt like we did have our best races of the year at the conference and region meets.
+With all the context above, we felt like we did have our best races of the year at the conference and region meets.
 The region meet, especially, as the little sickness that was running through our team at the conference meet had run it’s course.

 Finishing fourth at the conference meet — just six points out of third and 18 out of second — was hard considering if we had just been moderately healthy, or even just if Vincent was not racing with bronchitis, second place as a team looked very doable.
 Nevertheless, junior Cole Stencel and fifth year Eamon Cavanaugh, who all season long were a source of stability for us, delivered yet another consistent performance in fourth and tenth place individually earning All-MIAC honors.
 Next was junior Lars Molenkamp — undoubtably this year’s breakout performer of the year — who came up big for us as our third man in 26th place.
 It was fun to see Lars put together a great cross country season after previously seeing much more success on the track as an 800m runner (1:54 last spring).